 You can set all environment variables for this particular repository by following the link.
 Consult our documentation on How to define environment variables for integration components.

-This feature gives a possibility to set the component as Team, Tenant and Global:
+This feature gives a possibility to set the Component as

 Teammeans the Component is visible and accessible to the current Contract members.

 Tenantmeans the Component is visible and accessible for entire Tenant.

-Globalmeans accessible for all Tenants - can be set only by support.
+Globalmeans the Component is visible and accessible for all Tenants - can be set only by support.

 Here is the deployment history of the repository containing: